 Make sure both your existing customers and potential clients are heard.
 If a negative comment appears, try to provide thoughtful and helpful answers.
 If the issue is more complicated, acknowledge them publicly and move the further conversation into a private space.
 Establish a relationship with your customers by replying to all comments – this will not only make your existing clients more loyal but will also be a source of social proof for those who are considering your offer.

 Creating a successful Facebook ad that will help you grow sales is not an easy task.
 I hope this list of great ads leaves you feeling inspired and equipped with some excellent hacks that you can use while working on your next Facebook campaign.
-Make sure to use all of the tools at your disposal: visuals, CTA buttons, headlines, and descriptions.
+Make sure to use all of the social media management tools at your disposal: visuals, CTA buttons, headlines, and descriptions.
 Finally, never leave a single comment on an ad without reply, and you’re all set!